Getting Started Online: free introduction to business course

 - have completed an accredited precious metal course, an accredited course in a related craft discipline, or a jewellery or silversmithing industry apprenticeship in the United Kingdom of Great Britain and Northern Ireland.
 Examples of related craft disciplines, include non-precious metals, fashion, textiles, ceramics – usually these will have a design and/or making focus.
 Please contact our team if you are unsure whether your course meets this criteria.

 - are willing and available to attend the full online course and have access to a reliable internet connection to do so.

 Why should I apply?

-You will finish the Getting Started week with a greater understanding of the skills needed to grow your business or develop your creative career.
-It has helped to launch a number of high profile careers, including those of recent participants Isla Gilham, Zeemou Zeng, Katharina Kraus and Andrew Fleming; as well as past alumni Ella Fearon-Low, Flora Bhattachary, Tomasz Donocik, Chris Knight and Richard Fox.
+The course has helped to launch high-profile careers, including those of recent participants Alice Fry, Deborah Beck, Edward Xú and Genevieve Schwartz; as well as past alumni Ella Fearon-Low, Flora Bhattachary, Tomasz Donocik, Chris Knight and Richard Fox.